Set up a global OAuth client

 Complete the request form.
 Ensure the subdomain includes the prefix "d3v-".
 We will not accept submissions from non-d3v- accounts.

-To request a sponsored developer account (d3v), check out this article: Request a sponsored test account
+To request a sponsored developer account, check out Requesting a sponsored test account

 If the request is approved, Zendesk converts your local OAuth client to a global OAuth client.